Simi Valley

 The earliest Anglo American ranchers showed up in Sim Valley in the late 1860s into the 1870s.
 Charles Emerson Hoar was given the title of "first American farmer" by early Sim historian Janet Scott Cameron.
 He had purchased the Hummingbird's Nest Ranch in the northeast corner of the Valley, and he leased land from the new owners of the Sim Rancho for raising sheep, already a proven way of making a living.

 Much of the Sim Rancho land continued, as in Spanish days, to be used for raising sheep, cattle and grain.
-Wheat prospered longer here than in the rest of the county because it was free of a disease called "rust".
-Barley soon became the really successful grain crop.
+Wheat was more likely to prosper here than in the rest of the county, being free of wheat leaf rust, a fungal disease.
+Barley soon became the predominant grain crop.

 Agriculture and ranching dominated the landscape through the 1950s.
 Citrus, walnuts and apricots were all grown in Simi Valley.
 In the early 1960s modern residential development began to take place.